Drive sales on autopilot with ecommerce-focused features

 Block-based email design matches WordPress’s editor, letting you drag content sections, add WooCommerce products, and style typography using familiar controls.

-Multi-trigger automations fire from combinations of user behavior — someone who bought last month but hasn’t opened three emails gets different messaging.
+Multitrigger automations fire based on combinations of user behavior.
+Someone who bought last month but hasn’t opened three emails receives different messaging.

 Pros